FCOO/leaflet-bootstrap/README.md

         useBigIcon      : false,            //True to make the icon big
-        bigIconWhenTouch: false,            //True to make big icon when window.bsIsTouch == true and options.draggable == true transparent     : false,            //True to make the marker semi-transparent hover           : false,            //True to show big-shadow and 0.9 opacuity for lbm-transparent when hover bigShadow       : false,            //true to add big shadow to the marker puls            : false,            //true to have a pulsart icon color           : '',    	        //Name of color
-        borderColor     : '',               //Name of border-color.
-Same as color tooltip                 : null,     //Content of tooltip
+        bigIconWhenTouch: false,            //True to make big icon when window.bsIsTouch == true and options.draggable == true transparent     : false,            //True to make the marker semi-transparent hover           : false,            //True to show shadow and 0.9 opacuity for lbm-transparent when hover shadow          : false,            //true to add a shadow to the marker puls            : false,            //true to have a pulsart icon colorName       : '',    	        //Class-name to give the color of the marker borderColorName : '',               //Class-name to give the border-color tooltip                 : null,     //Content of tooltip
         tooltipPermanent        : false,    //Whether to open the tooltip permanently or only on mouseover. tooltipHideWhenDragging : false,    //True and tooltipPermanent: false => the tooltip is hidden when dragged
-        tooltipHideWhenPopupOpen: false     //True and tooltipPermanent: false => the tooltip is hidden when popup is displayed bigShadowWhenPopupOpen  : true      //When true a big-sdhadow is shown when the popup for the marker is open }
+        tooltipHideWhenPopupOpen: false     //True and tooltipPermanent: false => the tooltip is hidden when popup is displayed shadowWhenPopupOpen     : true      //When true a shadow is shown when the popup for the marker is open }

-    /*
     color and border-color:
-    "blue"
-    "indigo"
+    "pink"
     "purple"
-    "pink"
+    "red"
+    "orange"
+    "yellow"
     "green"
-    "teal"
     "cyan"
+    "blue"
+    "brown"
     "white"
-    "gray"
+    "grey"
+    "black"
+    "indigo"
+    "teal"
     "darkgray"
-    "orange"
+    "black"
     "primary"
     "secondary"
     "success"